We Aren’t All the Same

 While there is place in the Church for all kinds of people and all kinds of opinions, some things are paramount.
 I think that our willingness to follow (actively, and not blindly, mind you – but that’s a different conversation) Church leaders is paramount.
 What do you think?

-Michael Purdy, the Church Spokesman, said something recently that I think relates to this discussion.
+[UPDATE] Michael Purdy, the Church Spokesman, said something recently that I think relates to the discussion of setting boundaries.
 He said,

 “It is patently false for someone to suggest they face church discipline for having questions or for expressing a political view.
 The church is an advocate of individual choice.
 It is a core tenet of our faith….
 Church discipline becomes necessary only in those rare occasions when an individual’s actions cannot be ignored while they claim to be in good standing with the church.
 Every organization, whether religious or secular, must be able to define where its boundaries begin and end.”